Duvey314/Coursera_Capstone/README.md

 For this problem we are worried about the Recall value of our model because we are more worried about predicting the injury to people.

-Both the Logistic Regression model and the Random Forrest model are accurate preditors of injury.
+Both the Logistic Regression model and the Random Forest model are accurate preditors of injury.
 However, our logistic regression model had a slightly higher recall value and is likely a better choice for the model.

 # Conclusion

+The biggest